rnag/rnag.github.io/_posts/2023-02-05-new-year-new-hopes.markdown

 **_Valentine's Day_** is certainly -- an _interesting_ holiday and a meaningful occasion for lovers of all kinds, regardless of age and other determining factors.

 Hearts and kisses abounding, and hugs and gift-wrapped chocolates, and the vestiges of everything good and generous remaining in this tortuous world.
-An embracing warmth, like layering oneself in a heated blanket next to an electric fireplace while a snowstorm is in full swing outdoors; or the most-welcome heat of someone hugging you in the heart of a February winter, in the midst of a biting and relentless cold; or an incredible warmth that comes over all at once, like the raging heat of a burning furnace pouring over the bitter, resolute ice-cold steel of a man's heart -- consuming it but not seeking to destroy it, instead boldening it and tempering it, driving it to new heights.
+An embracing warmth, like layering oneself in a heated blanket next to an electric fireplace while a snowstorm is in full swing outdoors; or the most-welcome heat of someone hugging you in the heart of a February winter, in the midst of a biting and relentless cold; or an incredible warmth that comes over all at once, like the raging heat of a burning furnace pouring over the bitter, resolute ice-cold steel of a man's heart -- consuming it but not seeking to destroy it, instead boldening and tempering it, driving it to new heights and reinforcing its form.

 To sum up, _**Valentine's Day**_ was historically meant to be a day of silent and informal celebration, of spending time with one's lover or loved ones close by and within arm's reach.
 It's meant to be a time of joy and spreading love -- be it intimate, brotherly, or familial, and so on.
 And hey, whatever happened to the hungering quest for world peace?
 Love makes the world go around and breathes new meaning to youth and life, after all -- or purportedly so, at any rate.